 Edge computing is necessary for real-world AI applications because the traditional cloud computing model is not suitable for AI applications that are computationally intensive and require massive amounts of data.

 We recommend you read the following articles that cover related topics:

-- Read about Edge Intelligence in 2022
+- Read about Edge Intelligence

 - Learn about Privacy-preserving Deep Learning for Computer Vision

 - An easy-to-understand guide to Deep Face Recognition